UPDATE: 4/26/19 – an update of our original article, enhanced for this Alien Day.

 Due to its unique creative vision, Alien has been a constant source of inspiration for writers and artists since its release onto the big screen.
 Films as recent as Alex Garland’s Annihilation (2018), feature homages to Giger’s unique art style and thematic similarities to what O’Bannon had envisioned.
 Lucky for us today, even when not presented an Alien film, we get bits and pieces of the material used to make it in other sources, interpreted differently by other creative minds.

-With the franchise now firmly in the grip of Ridley Scott, we have seen a shift in focus.
-Androids and what it means to be human (and non-human) have been the focus of the Alien prequels, and the Xenomorph apparently taking a back seat has led some to worry for the future.
+We have seen a shift in focus for the series with Ridley Scott’s prequels.
+The focus now seems to be on androids and what it means to be human (and non-human) have been the focus of the Alien prequels, and the Xenomorph apparently taking a back seat has led some to worry for the future.
 But the themes prevalent in the prequels were prevalent in the originals and androids were always a critical part of the series.
 Not to worry, to those who want the Xenomorph to get the attention it deserves.
-Back again in Covenant after a brief hiatus in Prometheus, I am confident the next film to come out will feature the Xenomorph in a similar fashion to the ones in Covenant – an endgame, the root of evil, the ultimate defiance in the face of both Gods and men… and perhaps even androids.
+Back again in Covenant after a brief hiatus in Prometheus, I am confident whatever film to come out next will feature the Xenomorph returning in all of its’ gloryt – an endgame, the root of evil, the ultimate defiance in the face of both Gods and men… and perhaps even androids.

 – Mike, @officerjoek9